-Edwards and O'Connell decided to rely on Robert A. Maheu to recruit someone "tough enough" to handle the job (O'Connell, p.
+Edwards and O'Connell decided to rely on Robert A.

+Maheu to recruit someone "tough enough" to handle the job

+(O'Connell, p.
 8).
 Maheu was an ex-FBI agent who had entered into a career as a private investigator in 1954.
-Robert Cunningham, a former FBI associate of Maheu's who was employed in the CIA's Office of Security, had arranged for the CIA to use Maheu in several sensitive covert operations in which "he didn't want to have an Agency person or a government person get caught"\ (O'Connell, p.
+Robert Cunningham, a former FBI associate of Maheu's who was employed in the CIA's several sensitive covert operations in which "he didn't want to have an Agency person or a government person get caught" (0'Connell, p.
 158).
-Maheu was initially paid a monthly retainer by the CIA of \$500, which was terminated after his practice became more lucrative (O'Connell, pp. 13-14; I.G., p.
+Maheu was initially paid a monthly retainer by the CIA of \$500, which was terminated after his practice became more lucrative (0'Connell, pp. 13-14; I.G., p.
 15).
 O'Connell had served as Maheu's case officer since the Agency first began using Maheu's services, and by 1960 they had become close personal friends (Maheu, p.
 6).